koltyakov/cq-source-sharepoint/README.md

 ### Entities configuration

-So far, the plugin supports lists and document libraries data fetching.
-Base on feedback and use cases, we have a strategy for extending the plugin to support other SharePoint API entities, e.g. Managed Metadata, UPS, etc.
+So far, the plugin supports lists, document libraries and managed metadata fetching.
+Base on feedback and use cases, we have a strategy for extending the plugin to support other SharePoint API entities.

 A single source `yml` configuration assumes fetching data from a single SharePoint site.
 If you need to fetch data from multiple sites, you can create multiple source configurations.